 Palatability correlates so strongly with adherence to a paediatric medicine regime that it is of absolute importance for doctors to consider it when prescribing medication.

-Where possible the child should be witnessed swallowing the medication before a full prescription is given.
-Nursing professionals can help through properly educating parents on the medicine and through teaching methods such as the ‘pill school’ method to aid with compliance.
+Where possible, the child should be witnessed swallowing the medication before a full prescription is given.
+Nursing professionals can help by properly educating parents on the medicine and through teaching methods such as the pill school method to aid with compliance.